Nexus-SVNIT/Nexus-Core/README.md

 - All contributors and maintainers
 - Open source community

-For more information or support, please contact the Nexus team at [nexus@svnit.ac.in](mailto:nexus@svnit.ac.in)
+For more information or support, please contact the Nexus team at [nexus@coed.svnit.ac.in](mailto:nexus@coed.svnit.ac.in)